 At what age will my cavapoo be fully grown?

-By 10 months of age, your cavapoo will be fully grown.
+By 10 months of age, your cavapoo will be fully grown, typically growing to around 13 inches in height from paw to shoulder.
 It is remarkable how fast they grow from 8 weeks, when they pretty much fit in one hand (weighing around 5lbs), to 10 months when you will definitely need both arms to pick them up!

 I have noticed that many owners get anxious about whether they are feeding their puppy enough and question whether their pup is underweight for its age.
 If in doubt, definitely consult with your vet.
 Otherwise, providing you are paying close attention to the feeding guidelines (as outlined on your dog food packaging) and providing your puppy is eating it all each day then you shouldn’t worry.